-- 1. Decide how available funding will be used.
-Consider the estimated allocation and possible carryover funds. - 2.
-Develop a budget. - 3.
+- 1. Expenditures must have a direct impact on the instruction of students in the particular school's areas of most critical academic needs. - 2.
+Decide how available funding will be used.
+Consider the estimated allocation and possible carryover funds. - 3.
+Develop a budget. - 4.
 Consider finding matching money to help implement the plan.
-Funds from the School LAND Trust Program can be used as matching money for a grant that supports the goal selected. - 4.
+Funds from the School LAND Trust Program can be used as matching money for a grant that supports the goal(s) selected. - 5.
 Consider involving business partners.

-Plans are to focus on the school's most critical academic needs consistent with Section 53A-1a-108.5.
+Plans are to focus on the school's identified most critical academic needs consistent with Section 53G-7-1206(4)(a).
 Funds are to be used to directly impact instruction and enhance academic excellence.
-Plans shall include specific academic goals, steps to meet these goals, measurements to access improvement, and specific expenditures to implement plans that may include:
+Standalone behavioral goals are not allowed.
+Plans shall include specific academic goals, an action plan for the goal(s) that is data-driven and evidence-based, strategies that are measurable and show academic outcomes with multi-tiered systems of support, and specific expenditures that have a direct impact on the instruction of students to implement plans that may include:

 - Workbooks

 - Textbooks

 - Professional development directly tied to school academic goals

 - Computer hardware and software, LCDs, smart boards

 - Library and media supplies

 - Supplemental funding for aides, teachers and specialists

 - Other tools for student academic improvement

 - Study skills classes

 - Credit recovery courses and programs

 - College entrance exam preparation classes

 - Academic field trips

 - Classroom equipment and materials such as flashcards, math manipulatives, technology, microscopes, maps, books and/or student planners

 - Teachers and teacher aides